ReneOlsthoorn/Ground/README.md

 <img src="https://github.com/ReneOlsthoorn/Ground/blob/master/Resources/Ground_Chess.jpg?raw=true" width="500" /><br/>
 </p>

-### Installing FASM 1.73:
-Ground uses FASM to assemble the generated code.
-Download FASM at https://flatassembler.net/fasmw17332.zip.
-Set the INCLUDE environment variable to `<installation directory>\INCLUDE`.
-Add the `<installation directory>` to the System variables Path variable.

 ### Sourcecode visible while debugging in x64dbg:
-If you want to debug with x64dbg, assemble FASM's listing.asm into listing.exe and put it in the FASM installation directory.
-Switch on the `generateDebugInfo` boolean in Program.cs and check if the used x64dbg folder is correct, because Ground will generate a x64dbg database file there.
+If you want to debug with x64dbg, switch on the `generateDebugInfo` boolean in Program.cs and check if the used x64dbg folder is correct, because Ground will generate a x64dbg database file there.
 After compilation, you can load your .EXE in x64dbg and you will see the original generated assembly in the comment column of the debugger.

 ### Running the examples
 The most easy way to run all the examples is using Visual Studio.
 Open and compile the Ground.sln solution and you will get a folder called `<GroundProjectFolder>\bin\Debug` at your solution's location.
-In that folder, you must unzip the `<GroundProjectFolder>\Resources\GroundResources.zip` The zipfile contains additional DLL's, sounds and images.
+In that folder, you must unzip the `<GroundProjectFolder>\Resources\GroundResources.zip` The zipfile contains additional DLL's, FASM, sounds and images.
 The sourcecode for the included [GroundSideLibrary](https://github.com/ReneOlsthoorn/GroundSideLibrary) is available on github.
 The libchipmunk.dll is included because the default from MSYS2 does not work.
 More info on that in the remarks section.
 After unzipping, you must go to your `<GroundProjectFolder>\bin\Debug` folder and run the batchfile called